knowmics-lab/RNAdetector/README.md

 - **Differential expression analysis** to compare difference in the expression profile of such RNA molecules between case vs control samples
 - **Pathway analysis** to execute a  miRNA-sensitive topological pathway analysis on the results obtained by the differential expression analysis.
 However, only the differentially expressed ***mRNAs*** and ***miRNAs*** can be analyzed.

-Before proceeding with the analysis, users can download reference indexed genomes available in our remote repository or upload additional indexed genomes by using the **Reference Sequences** section of our dashboard following the indication step-by-step.
-Additionally, *GTF* or *BED* annotation files can also be uploaded from the **Annotations** section of our dashboard.
+Before proceeding with the analysis, users can download reference indexed genomes available in our remote repository or upload additional indexed genomes from users' computers by using the **Reference Sequences** section of our dashboard and following step-by-step the indication showed on the user interface.
+Additionally, *GTF* or *BED* genome annotation files can also be uploaded from the **Annotations** section of our dashboard.

-Here follow a description of how to perform each of the above mentioned analysis.
+Here follow a description about how to perform each of the above mentioned analysis.

 ## Small RNA-Seq analysis
 This analysis allows the identification and quantification of ***miRNAs***, ***piRNAs***, ***tRFs***, and ***tsRNAs***.
 To start the analysis, click **Run Analysis** on the dashboard and then **SmallRNA Analysis**.
 After that, follow the indications step-by-step described on the interface to set and start the analysis.
 Four steps are required